 Sometimes, the mantra “the customer’s always right” just doesn’t work.
 Why?
-Because when you’re the business owner, you’ve got to learn how to set boundaries in order to keep your sanity.
+Because when you’re the business owner, you’ve got to learn how to set boundaries to keep your sanity.
 Some clients will walk all over you if you let them.
-They’ll take advantage of deadlines and extra perks or they might even know how to push your buttons to get what they want.
-You've probably dealt with one of these customers – everyone has.
+They’ll take advantage of deadlines and extra perks, or they might even know how to push your buttons to get what they want.
+You’ve probably dealt with one of these customers – everyone has.

 You see, no one wants to lose your business.
 Now, I’m not saying you should go in guns blazing, but a little hint of frustration or a threat of finding another vendor to meet your needs can often speed things along or resolve a situation a bit in your favor.
 Of course, be sure to use this sparingly – you don’t want a reputation as a witchy businessperson, nor do you want to end up in the category above from their perspective!

 Related Content: Ending a Business Relationship: Why I Fired My CPA

 These aren’t just your co-workers, they’re your virtual colleagues too – the ones you chat with on Twitter and collaborate with on blogs.
 You might not be working directly with them, but you come in contact with them often.
 So, what happens when one of them gets under your skin?
 Maybe they submitted sloppy work, didn’t meet their deadline, stole an idea, or didn’t follow through on a promise.
 Trust me, it happens.
 While most colleagues out there you’ll come across are great people, there are the few bad apples that will want a piece of your pie.
 Handling them carefully is the key.
 You don’t want to burn a bridge or have them retaliate online.

 Try talking with them about your frustrations and see if you can come to some sort of resolution.
 If that fails, then gently start cutting ties.
 If you choose to continue to work with them and they continue to fall short, it’s likely to cause even more frustration.